ebuchman/blog/content/posts/mmt.md

 it, for instance in the way it emphasizes the value of a trade deficit and dismisses concern with dependency on imports.
-In contrast, ecological economics advocates for "import replacement" (i.e. the replacement of imports with locally produced replacements) as a means towards sustainability.
+In contrast, ecological economics advocates for "import replacement" (i.e. the replacement of imports with locally produced goods and services) as a means towards sustainability.

 Unfortunately, the book spends only a few pages on its concept of Universal Basic Jobs.
 Notably, it highlights the importance of the program being highly decentralized,